Legal cases cited in the TRCC’s Final Report

 Of the TRCC’s 94 Calls to Action to redress the legacy of residential schools and advance the process of Canadian reconciliation, 18 Calls relate to matters of justice.2“Calls to Action,” Volume 5, pp. 284-295.

-• The criminal legacies of the schools, the myriad harms and inter-generational damage inflicted by the government policy of removing children from their homes and forcibly separating them from their families and communities, language, and cultures, all of which have contributed to the disturbingly high over-representation of Aboriginal people in prison (pp. 218-234), as illustrated by cases that followed the implementation of the IRSSA in 2006:
+• The criminal legacies of the schools, the myriad harms and inter-generational damage inflicted by the government policy of removing children from their homes and forcibly separating them from their families and communities, language, and cultures, all of which have contributed to the disturbingly high over-representation of Aboriginal people in prison (vol. 5, pp. 218-234), as illustrated by cases that followed the implementation of the IRSSA in 2006:

 • Fetal Alcohol Spectrum Disorder (R. v.
 C. L. K., 2009 MBQB 227 (CanLII); R. v.
 George, 2010 ONSC 6017; R. v.
 Charlie, 2012 YKTC 5).